AdaCore/RecordFlux/doc/Language-Reference.md

 #### Static Semantics

 A derived message type derives its specification from a base type.
-All type refinements of the base type which were specified at the time of the derivation will also apply to the derived type.
+Type refinements of the base type do not apply to the derived message.

 #### Example